syrkis/virian.org/src/lib/opus/potemkin.md

 ---
 author: Noah Syrkis
 slug: potemkin
-title: Potemkin Institute
+title: Potemkin Contemporary
 description:
-  In partnership with Potemkin Institute, we support their vision of an experimental art platform dedicated to fostering transformative creativity.
-Through this collaboration, we share in their commitment to values that align with our own.
+  In our collaboration with Potemkin, we provided technological assistance that seamlessly integrated into their exhibitions, creating an effective platform to showcase their captivating narratives and experiences.
 date: 2023-05-29T13:23:03.334Z
 image: /images/ptmkin.jpeg
 link: https://ptmkin.org